 No known treatment can stop or reverse the breakdown of nerve cells that causes Parkinson's disease.
 But medicine can relieve many symptoms of the disease.Treatment is different for every person.
 And the type of treatment you will need may change as the disease progresses.
 Your age, work status, family, and living situation can all affect decisions about when to begin treatment, what types of treatment to use, and when to make changes in treatment.
 As your medical condition changes, you may need regular adjustments in your treatment to balance quality-of-life issues, side effects of treatment, and treatment costs.The decision to start taking medicine, and which medicine to take, will be different for each person with Parkinson's disease.
 Your doctor will be able to help you make these choices.For many years, levodopa has been the drug of choice for treating Parkinson's disease.
 Although many newer drugs have been developed, including the dopamine agonists (for example,

-Parkinson's Disease and Speech Problems - Topic Overview
+Parkinson's Disease and Sexual Problems - Topic Overview

 Parkinson's Disease: Classification - Topic Overview